 Trains have come a long way since the days of the Iron Horse.
 State-of-the-art technologies like big data, drones, and ultrasound technology are just a few of the innovations railroads use to advance rail safety.
 For example, while today’s inspection technology currently makes it possible for railroads to identify 90 percent of track defects before they lead to an incident, multidimensional ultrasonic technology, currently in testing, aims to identify the remaining 10 percent of track imperfections.

 Big data is also helping to identify problems before they happen.
 Every day, rail data warehouses receive and store the vast amounts of data gathered from the wayside detectors and other monitors along the rail network.
 This data — hundreds of trillions of bytes — is then used to identify critical risk factors.
 Railroads can then issue “composite rules,” or safety protocols, that address the piece of equipment that is at risk.
-AAR, for instance, used big data to issue a composite rule that sets the industry-wide standards for when wheels must be removed before they break.
+AAR, for instance, used big data to issue a composite rule that sets industry-wide standards for wheels to ensure their safety and integrity.

 3. North American railroads partner to run the world’s leading rail research facility